ehill-iolani/AP_Research_2023/README.md

 username: rstudio

-password: randomly generated, look at the terminal
+password: it's randomly generated; look at the terminal for your password.
+It will be highlighed in green

 Once you have logged in, click the three dots by the file path menu in the bottom left window and enter:
 ```